-1. A notification procedure equivalent to a premarket authorization requirement in violation of articles 10 and 11.1 of Directive 2002/46/EC
+1. A notification procedure equivalent to a premarket authorisation requirement in violation of articles 10 and 11.1 of Directive 2002/46/EC competent authority of that placing on the market by forwarding it a model of the label used for the product".

-With regard to the marketing of food supplements on the territory of Member States, Article 10 of Directive 2002/46/EC allows Member States to set up a procedure which requires operators to inform the national authorities of the Member States.
+With regard to the marketing of food supplements in the territory of Member States, Article 10 of Directive 2002/46/EC allows Member States to set up a procedure that requires operators to inform the national authorities of the Member States.
 This article states: